Washington State

 What is PSERN?

-The Puget Sound Emergency Radio Network (PSERN) is a major regional infrastructure upgrade that replaced aging radio systems across King County.
-The $273 million project, funded by a voter-approved levy, provides modern P25 digital radio capabilities to police, fire, and EMS agencies throughout the region.
+PSERN is a $273 million regional infrastructure upgrade, funded by a voter-approved levy, that replaced aging radio systems across King County with modern P25 digital capabilities for police, fire, and EMS agencies throughout the region.

-PSERN itself is not an encryption mandate—it's infrastructure.
-But modern P25 systems make encryption a simple configuration choice rather than a costly capital project.
-Once agencies joined PSERN, enabling encryption became administratively easy.
+PSERN is not an encryption mandate—it's a platform.
+But on a modern P25 system, enabling encryption is a configuration change, not a capital expenditure.
+Once agencies joined PSERN, the main barrier to encryption disappeared.

-This pattern mirrors what happened in New Jersey with NJICS and Minnesota with ARMER: regional radio systems that make encryption trivial to implement, leading to rapid adoption.
+The same dynamic played out in New Jersey with NJICS and Minnesota with ARMER: regional radio upgrades that turned encryption into an easy administrative decision, producing rapid and coordinated adoption.

 Advertisement